About Me

 • Cycling adventures around Japan and abroad

-• Tips for getting the most out of Expo 2025
+• Tips for Expo 2025 and the Kansai region

 I hope my experiences help you explore the world with a little more comfort, curiosity, and joy.